-“People sometimes wonder how a character surfaces in a writer’s mind.
+Jeanne says, “People sometimes wonder how a character surfaces in a writer’s mind.
 ‘Where did she come from anyway?

-For me, Mary Boland thundered onto the page after a wise teacher told me to ‘write what I don’t know about what I do know.’
+“For me, Mary Boland (main protagonist of Shanty Gold) thundered onto the page after a wise teacher told me to ‘write what you don’t know…about what you do know.’
 That was the kicker I needed.

-I heard her magical name throughout my Irish-American childhood from my mother and aunts.
-She was my great-great-grandmother.
+“I heard her magical name throughout my Irish-American childhood from my mother and aunts.
+She was my great-grandmother.
 There were no pictures of her and no records of her accomplishments, but she came to me in dreams…a frisky young girl with curly red hair, riding her horse along the Irish seacoast.

-‘Tell my story,’ she whispered.
+“‘Tell my story,’ she whispered.
 As years passed, that whisper became a roar.
 That’s how Mary was born.

-In her initial iteration, Mary Boland was the first of a four-generation novel called Daughters of Famine.
+“In her initial iteration, Mary Boland was the first of a four-generation novel called Daughters of Famine.
 Writing class instructors and published authors alike told me, ‘Each of these women deserves her own book.’
 They were right.

-So, I started over and told Mary’s story in Shanty Gold.
+“So, I started over and told Mary’s story in Shanty Gold.
 I hope you enjoy meeting her.
 She’s a corker!
-The next woman’s story is half written and will be called Lace Curtain.”
+The next story in the series, about Mary’s daughter, is now written and and is called Lace Curtain.”